Louisiana–Monroe Warhawks football: Louisiana–Lafayette

-The Battle on the Bayou is the annual rivalry game between Louisiana–Monroe and the Louisiana Ragin' Cajuns.
+The Battle on the Bayou is the annual rivalry game between Louisiana–Monroe and the Louisiana-Lafayette Ragin' Cajuns.
 A wooden boot-shaped rivalry trophy was created in 2002 to be awarded to the victors.
 Both schools are members of the Sun Belt Conference.
 The Battle on the Bayou is a rivalry not just in football, but in all sports when the Cajuns and Warhawks meet.
 Louisiana–Lafayette holds a 29–25 edge in the series through the 2019 season.